-Welcome to Year 5 2021-22 with Mr Hartshorn, Miss Stanford, Miss Pye and Miss Foster.
+Welcome to Year 5 2023-24 with Mrs Brown, Mr Hartshorn, Mrs Mattson and Mrs Taylor.

 We would encourage you to keep an eye on these pages as we like to share aspects of the children’s learning and experiences from Silver Birch and Pine classes.

 12th October 2023 - DT (sewing)

 Today, the children were able to put all of their learning from the past term into practice by creating their eco-friendly Christmas decorations.
 They showcased their newly learned stitches on their carefully designed decorations.

 Y5 were lucky enough to have STEM ambassador Garry Packer in again and this time it was to tackle ‘crumble kits’ !
 The groups worked collaboratively to combine algorithms on a computer with physical computing components.
 They had to build a circuit that included the crumble controller and use blocks to write a program to turn a light on and off.
 The children tackled each challenge that Garry gave them with enthusiasm and showed great problem solving skills.
 Garry said he thought the children worked really well and there were some great solutions.